Hope for Georgia Moms

 Imagine a world where together we improve the quality and equity of care for every mom and baby in Georgia regardless of wealth, race, gender, or geography.

-deaths per 100,000 live births in Georgia
+deaths per 100,000 live births in Georgia between 2019 and 2021

 85%